Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transportation in Kempsey Surrounds has found that there are currently 210 active transport stops operating.
-These stops serve a mix of bus routes, with a total of 80 individual routes providing service to the area.
+The analysis of public transport within Kempsey Surrounds shows that there are currently 210 active transport stops in operation.
+These stops serve a mix of bus routes, totalling 80 individual routes.
 Together, these routes facilitate 674 weekly passenger trips.

-The accessibility of transport in the region is rated as good, with residents typically located approximately 298 meters from their nearest transport stop.
-On average, there are around 96 trips per day across all routes, which equates to roughly three weekly trips per individual stop.
+The accessibility of transport is considered good, with residents on average located 298 meters from the nearest transport stop.
+Across all routes, service frequency averages 96 trips per day, which equates to approximately three weekly trips per individual stop.

 Frequently Asked Questions - Transport